-Although the RCEP negotiations have been concluded, however, a major challenge for East Asian and world trade is the increasing number of restrictive measures.
-To give us a clear picture of the measures in the six East Asian countries covered in our study,4 we present all the trade-related measures that could have consequences on the quantity or price of traded goods or both: nontariff measures (NTMs).
-NTMs are policy measures, other than customs tariffs, that can potentially have an economic effect on international trade in goods, changing the quantities traded or prices or both (UNCTAD, 2010).
-NTMs include technical regulations on the characteristics of products or production processes, sanitary and phytosanitary (SPS) measures, and technical barriers to trade (TBTs), as well as non-technical measures such as licences and quotas or price-affecting measures, and financial or exchange rate regulations.
+However, although the RCEP negotiations have been concluded, a major challenge for East Asian and world trade is the increasing number of restrictive measures.
+To give us a clear picture of the measures in the six countries4 covered in our study, we present all the trade-related measures which could have consequences on the quantity or price of traded goods, or both, or the so-called non-tariff measures (NTMs).
+NTMs are defined as policy measures, other than customs tariffs, which can potentially have an economic effect on international trade in goods - changing the quantities traded, or prices, or both (UNCTAD, 2010).
+NTMs include technical regulations on the characteristics of the product or the production processes, sanitary and phytosanitary (SPS) measures and technical barriers to trade (TBTs), as well as non-technical measures such as licences and quotas or price-affecting measures, and financial or exchange rate regulations.